 The practical details of how to find lessons in other schools or colleges should be worked out before the inspection so that inspectors’ time is not wasted.

-How does the inspector seek the views of parents, pupils and other partners about the school’s work?
+How do inspectors seek the views of parents, pupils and other partners about the school’s work?

 The governors should be invited to use standard questionnaires and other survey materials developed by Ofsted for seeking the views of parents and of pupils.
 Ways in which the materials for pupils are used should be discussed with the school.
 If the school has recently surveyed the views of its parents and pupils, and wishes to provide the evidence of these views, inspectors should use the results.